 In 2005, the popular Fraxel® (Solta) laser system was launched as an alternative to the very deep ablative lasers that caused a lot of redness, discomfort and long recovery times.
 Because it treated only a fraction of the skin for tightening, there was less discomfort than the earlier deeper lasers so patients could get back to their lives in a shorter time.

 Fast forward to 2009, and a new technology was introduced to medical aesthetics – ultrasound waves.
 The treatment, called “Ultherapy” used deep ultrasound to target wrinkles because it delivers energy into deep tissues, patients could feel a heating sensation and tingling below the dermis that can be difficult to tolerate, especially around more sensitive areas like the jawline.

 The next-generation ultrasound technology for treating wrinkles and saggy skin is Sofwave® that made its debut in 2020.
 It’s quickly becoming the top choice of many laser surgeons that really works.
-The ultrasound energy precisely passes through the skin’s surface to heat the deeper tissues at just the right temperature to rejuvenate collagen fibers and improve the appearance of the face.
+The ultrasound energy precisely passes through the skin’s surface to heat the deeper tissues at just the right temperature to remodel collagen fibers and improve the appearance of the face.
 The beauty of Sofwave is a unique cooling mechanism that protects the uppermost skin layer from burning.
-The treated zones stimulate a healing response, called ‘neocollagenesis’, which increases and regenerates the collagen in the skin, leading to a reduction in fine lines and wrinkles.
+The treated zones stimulate a healing response, called ‘neocollagenesis’, which increases and remodel the collagen in the skin, leading to a reduction in fine lines and wrinkles.